DEADLINE ALERT for FLGT, YSG, - GuruFocus.com

-LOS ANGELES, Oct.
-21, 2022 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
+BENSALEM, Pa., Oct.
+26, 2022 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
 Investors have until the deadlines listed below to file a lead plaintiff motion.

 Fulgent Genetics, Inc. ( FLGT)